ivangfr/springboot-jsoup-html-parser/README.md

 ## Testing

-- A fast way to test the application is by calling a `game-score-api` endpoint using `curl`.
+- The easiest way to test the application is by calling a `game-score-api` endpoint using `curl`.

   For instance, the command below returns the game score results with pagination: page 0, size 10, sorted descending by `score` field.
   ```